Gosberton Risegate

+Amenities

 Amenities, facilities and businesses include, on Risegate Road, a truck sales & service centre, a portable toilet company, a haulage company depot, a memorial masonry contractor, a wrought ironwork company, The Duke of York public house, and a farm at Cressy Hall at the west of the village.
 The site of the former Gosberton railway station, opened in 1882 and closed in 1961, today used for light industry and storage, is 180 yd inside the village from the west, where a level crossing intersects the National Rail Peterborough–Lincoln line operated by East Midlands Railway, the line previously part of the GN and GE Joint Railway.
 On Hedgefield Hurn (road), which runs south-east from Risegate Road, is a farm, a window supplier and a plant nursery.

 On Siltside is a funeral directors, and The Five Bells and The Black Horse public houses.
 Adjacent to The Black horse is The Marjoram Hall community centre.

 The nearest school is Clough & Risegate Community Primary school in Gosberton Clough.
 Risegate is connected by bus to Gosberton, Quadring and Spalding.

 In 1872 Risegate was described as a hamlet of Gosberton, and partly in the parish of Surfleet.
 It contained Wesleyan and Primitive Methodist chapels.
 There was a free school, founded 1681 by Robert Marjoram, who endowed it with just over 13 acre of land, rented out for £46 yearly, this to pay for a schoolmaster to teach poor children of "Rysgate and about the Fen Ends in the parishes of Gosberton and Surfleet".
 By 1872 the school had fallen down but another was about to be rebuilt.
 Occupations listed at the time included sixteen farmers and a market gardener, a miller, a blacksmith, a wheelwright, a harness maker, two shopkeepers, one of whom was also a draper, and the other a flour dealer.
 There were public house licensed victuallers of the 'Duke of York', the 'Old Crane', 'The Ship' and the 'Five Bells'.
 The landlord of the 'Five Bells' was also a potato dealer, and that of 'The ship' was also a shopkeeper and a baker.